-Whether you're directly descended or a tenth cousin, twice removed, you'll likely have to research your own family back several generations before attemping to connect to the famous person.
-Distant cousin relationships often require following the family tree to a point several generations prior to the time of the famous individual, and then tracing your way back down various side branches.
+Whether you're directly descended or a tenth cousin, twice removed, you'll likely have to research your own family back at least several generations before attempting to connect to the famous person.
+Distant cousin relationships very often require following the family tree to a point several generations prior to the time of the famous individual, and then tracing your way back down various side branches.
 You may not be a direct descendant of Davy Crockett, for example, but still share common ancestry through one of his Crockett ancestors.
 To find that connection you would have to research back not only through your own family tree, but his, and then possibly work your way forward as well to the ancestral connection.

-- Popular cemetery Web sites showcase dates and pictures of celebrity tombstones.
+- Popular cemetery websites showcase dates and pictures of celebrity tombstones.
 Find a Grave includes transcribed gravestone information (and sometimes pictures) for thousands of famous and infamous individuals, while Hollywood Underground gives the scoop on the final resting places of famous people buried in and around Los Angeles.
 A similar site, Political Graveyard, tells you where all the dead politicians are buried.
 If your famous ancestor was in the military, then many military cemeteries and memorials have information online.

 - If the person is pretty famous, their family tree may have already been researched.
 Famous lineages can often be found online (see famous family trees), or in published biographies or family histories.
 Heritage and lineage society publications and membership applications are another rich source of lineages for famous individuals.
 A useful Relationship Finder tool, currently only accessible to members of the Church of Jesus Christ of Latter-day Saints (Mormons), which uses names and Ancestral File Numbers to assist people in finding common connections to famous people.

 - >Newspaper accounts of a famous individual, especially those written during his (or her) lifetime, may detail his participation in historical events or include accounts of his daily life.
 Marriages, obituaries, and other newsworthy items found in historical newspapers may also provide information on family members.